biouno/biouno.github.io/_posts/2014-07-07-Consistent Reports for Data Analysis.md

 Once a Summary Display report configuration is authored, it can be used in a **Scriptler-Script build step** that executes the **writeXMLProperties\_scriptlet** groovy script.
 The **writeXMLProperties_scriptlet** takes the configuration file as a parameter and generates the custom formatted XML report file that the Summary Display plugin then uses in the rendering of the build report.
 <center><img src='{{ site.baseurl }}assets/posts/IKM_Clipping_070514_113654_AM.jpg' alt="Summary Display Configuration Sriptlet" /></center>

+The code for writeXMLProperties\scriptlet is available from the [github repository](https://github.com/imoutsatsos/jenkins-scriptlets.git)

 ## Report Examples
-The following figures display examples of reports that are dynamically generated from a single report configration (the one shown above)
+The following figures display examples of reports that are dynamically generated from a single report configuration (the one shown above)

-We see that the reports **dynamically adjust** to the availability of properties and content data but importantly, maintain a **consistent 'look and feel'** that aids users in data review and imrpoved comprehension of the results of a data analysis.
+We see that the reports **dynamically adjust** to the availability of properties and content data but importantly, maintain a **consistent 'look and feel'** that aids users in data review and improved comprehension of the results of a data analysis.